andrewliew86/ML-melbourne-property-price-prediction-API/README.md

 ## Future Improvements
 - Implement additional machine learning models for better accuracy
-- Hyperparameter tuning of models
+- More hyperparameter tuning of models
 - Deploy the API to a cloud platform like AWS or Heroku to improve scaling capabilities